 My Tips for Success

-- It is better to spread it thin.
+- It is better to spread the batter thinly.
 However, this is dependent on how big your baking tray is.
 My baking tray is approx 45 cm x 35 cm or 18 in x 14 in which is large enough to spread the biscuit mixture thinly.
 If you have smaller baking trays, then either divide the biscuit mixture into 2 trays or do it in batches.

 - It is important to put the baking tray on the middle rack of the oven when baking.

-- If one side of the biscuits looks like it is browning faster than the other, then take it out and switch the sides.
+- If one side of the biscuits looks like it is browning faster than the other, then rotate the tray.

 - Watch the edges of the biscuit when baking since they will brown first and may burn.